Softing CAN-AC2-PCI with Philips SJA1000 FIFO Write Driver block (not recommended)

 Data for the data frame itself.
 Use the CAN Bit-Packing block to construct the data as double values in a matrix.

-Because this information can be dynamically changed in FIFO mode during real-time application execution, the information is provided at the block input instead of you setting them through block parameters.
-To be able to transmit more than one CAN message per block instance, a matrix signal is used as a container.
+This information can be dynamically changed in FIFO mode during real-time application execution.
+Therefore, you send the information through the block input instead of setting block parameters.
+To transmit more than one CAN message per block instance, use a matrix signal as a container.

 Define the board used to send the CAN messages defined by this block instance.
 For more information about the meaning of the board number, see the Setup driver block.
 If just one board is present in the target system, you should select 1.

-port N, the block sends only the first five messages.
+5 to input port N, the block sends only the first five

-In an n*6 matrix, the last entry in the row is still the individual
+messages.
+In an n*6 matrix, the last entry in the row is still the individual message